-1. Directors must perform the duties imposed by statute, the Articles of Association, and these Regulations with the care of orderly businessmen and with the loyalty of a faithful representative, taking into account the nature of the office and the duties assigned to each of them, acting in good faith and with loyalty to the interest of the Company.

-- 2. In the area of strategic and business decisions, subject to business discretion, the standard of diligence of an orderly businessman shall be deemed met if the director has acted in good faith without personal interest in the matter being decided, with sufficient information and pursuant to an appropriate decision-making process. - 3.
-Namely, directors shall be bound to: - (a) Make sufficient time available for the duties of the Board of Directors and promote the adopting by the Board of the required measures for the smooth running and control of the company; - (b) Dutifully acquaint themselves with the progress of the Company, and prepare appropriately the meetings of the Board and of the committees on which they sit, demanding and gathering from the Company the appropriate and necessary information which may help them comply with their obligations; - (c) Attend in person the meetings of the committees where they sit, and participate actively in debates, so that their opinion makes an effective contribution to the decision-making process;

-Where, on justified grounds, they are unable to attend the meeting to which they have been called, they shall grant proxy to another director (in case of non-executive directors, they can only grant proxy to another non-executive director) and give instructions to the director who has to represent them;

-- (d) Undertake any specific task assigned to them by the Board of Directors or any of the sub-committees and/or advisory bodies falling within their commitment of dedication; - (e) Investigate any irregularity in the management of the Company that may come to their attention, and monitor any situations of risk; - (f) Urge those persons with the capacity to call meetings to call an extraordinary meeting of the Board of Directors or to include on the agenda of the first to be held those items they may deem fit; - (g) Oppose to those resolutions that are contrary to statute, the Articles of Association or the Company's interest, request that their opposition be recorded and seek to challenge said resolutions.
+- 1. Directors must perform the duties imposed by statute, the Articles of Association and these Regulations with the care of orderly businessmen and with the loyalty of a faithful representative, taking into account the nature of the office and the duties assigned to each of them, acting in good faith and with loyalty to the interest of the Company. - 2.
+In the area of strategic and business decisions, subject to business discretion, the standard of diligence of an orderly businessman shall be deemed met if the director has acted in good faith without personal interest in the matter being decided, with sufficient information and pursuant to an appropriate decision-making process. - 3.
+Namely, directors shall be bound to: - (a) Make sufficient time available for the duties of the board of directors and promote the adopting by the bard of the required measures for the smooth running and control of the company. - (b) Keep dutifully apprised on the course of business of the Company and prepare appropriately the meetings of the board and of the committees on which they sit, demanding and gathering from the Company the appropriate and necessary information which may help them comply with their obligations. - (c) Attend in person the meetings of the bodies in which they are members, and participate actively in debates, so that their opinion makes an effective contribution to the decision-making process. - Where, on justified grounds, they are unable to attend the meeting to which they have been called, they shall grant proxy to another director (in case of non-executive directors, they can only grant proxy to another non-executive director) and give instructions to the director who has to represent them. - (d) Undertake any specific task assigned to them by the board of directors or any of its committees and/or advisory bodies falling within their commitment of dedication. - (e) Investigate any irregularity in the management of the Company that may come to their attention and monitor any situations of risk. - (f) Urge those persons with the capacity to call meetings to call an extraordinary meeting of the board of directors or to include on the agenda of the first meeting to be held those items they may deem fit.

-Should a director choose to tender their resignation where the Board of Directors would pass significant or repeated resolutions to which said director would have serious reserves, they will explain the reasons for their resignation in the letter referred to in section 25.4 above.
-This duty shall also apply to the Secretary of the Board, even if they were not a director.

-- (h) Not to exercise their powers for any purpose other than those they were granted for. - (i) To discharge their duties pursuant to the principle of personal responsibility with freedom of choice and independence in respect of instructions and links with third parties.

-4. The provisions of this chapter shall also apply to such natural persons who have been appointed representatives of a corporate director.
+- (g) Oppose to those resolutions that are contrary to statute, the Articles of Association or the Company's interest, request that their opposition be recorded and seek to challenge said resolutions. - Should a director choose to tender their resignation where the board of directors would pass significant or repeated resolutions to which said director would have serious reserves, they will explain the reasons for their resignation in the letter referred to in section 25.4 above.
+This duty shall also apply to the Secretary of the board, even if they were not a director. - (h) Not to exercise their powers for any purpose other than those they were granted for. - (i) To discharge their duties pursuant to the principle of personal responsibility with freedom of choice and independence in respect of instructions and links with third parties. - 4.
+The provisions of this chapter shall also apply to such natural persons who have been appointed representatives of a corporate director.